-Describe how safety choices can prevent injuries (e.g., wearing helmets, tying shoelaces, using seat belts and safety seats, and sitting in the back seat of vehicles with airbags).
+Describe common safety rules and practices at home, at school, and in communities.

-Describe common safety rules and practices for individuals, families, and communities.
+Describe why it is important to ask adults for help in an emergency, how to ask for help, and how to call 911.

-Identify people who can help in an emergency or in a dangerous or frightening situation (e.g., family members, adults at school, health care professionals, and public safety officials).
+Demonstrate how to use words to express feelings.

-Describe why it is important to ask adults for help in an emergency and how to ask for help.
+Demonstrate strategies for making friends and showing kindness, consideration, and concern for others.

-Demonstrate how to call 9-1-1.
+Demonstrate how to tell someone they are entering one’s personal space and when to ask an adult for help.

-Practice using words to identify emotions.
+Demonstrate acceptable behavior in classrooms and during play, including showing respect for the personal space of others.

-Identify strategies for making friends.
+Identify adults to ask for help and assistance with harmful and unknown substances.

-Demonstrate acceptable behavior in classrooms and during play, to include showing respect for the personal space of others.
+Recognize that some household products are harmful if touched, ingested, or inhaled and the importance of asking adults before touching, ingesting, or inhaling white powder or other unknown substances.

-Apply strategies for establishing social and physical barriers, to include polite refusal skills, cooperation with others, and adaptation to change.
+Share the importance of reusing items and materials with school and family.

 Grade One

 Students in grade one learn about personal safety and their body’s major organs.
 They begin to understand how behaviors can impact health and wellness now and in the future.
-Students begin to relate choices with consequences.
-They begin to examine the influence of social mediaon health decisions and to identify ways to access reliable information.
-They exhibit respect for self, others, and the environment
+Students begin to relate choices with consequences which relates to responsible decision making, and supports social and emotional development.
+They begin to examine the influence of social media (increasing self-awareness as well as social awareness) on health decisions (responsible decision making) and to identify ways to access reliable information.
+They exhibit respect for self, others, and the environment, which supports social and emotional development specifically in terms of self-awareness and social awareness.

 Essential Health Concepts